Putin Sees positive US Reaction To Russia Security Proposals - UrduPoint

 Moscow presented the West with sweeping security demands last week, saying NATO must not admit new members and barring the United States from establishing new bases in former Soviet countries.

+"The start of negotiations announced in January will allow us to move forward," he said at his annual end-of-year press conference, adding that representatives from both sides have been appointed.

-The growing tensions peaked this week when Putin vowed that Russia would take "appropriate retaliatory" military steps in response to what he called the West's "aggressive stance".
+"I hope that this is the first positive reaction."
+The conciliatory tone came after tensions peaked this week when Putin vowed that Russia would take "appropriate retaliatory" military steps in response to what he called the West's "aggressive stance".

 He also announced a new arsenal of hypersonic missiles that he has previously described as "invincible" were nearing combat readiness.

-- 'Russia can't be defeated' - Tensions have been slowly building since mid-November when Washington sounded the alarm over a massive Russian troop build-up around Ukraine and accused Putin of planning an invasion.
+- 'Russia can't be defeated' - Tensions have been building since mid-November when Washington sounded the alarm over a massive Russian troop build-up on Ukraine's border and claimed that Putin is planning an invasion.

 The West has long accused the Kremlin of providing direct military support to pro-Russia separatists in eastern Ukraine, who seized two regions shortly after Moscow annexed Crimea in 2014.